 Protein in strength sports

-By definition, when we talk about strength sports, we refer to any sporting activity and modality that involves training for the gain of muscle mass and / or improvement in the ability to express force in all its variants.
+By definition, when we talk about strength sports, we refer to any sporting activity and modality that involves training, such as VBT training, for the gain of muscle mass and / or improvement in the ability to express force in all its variants.
 We talk about sports such as bodybuilding, powerlifting, weightlifting, strongman, harri-jasotze (Basque stone lifting), etc. Sprinters of short distances such as 100m could also be included in this selection.

 As a general rule, most of these sports compete by weight class.
 For this reason, the dietary guidelines of these athletes usually vary throughout the year depending on the period in which they are.
 In addition, in these sports the consumption of protein and the importance given to it is usually greater than that of endurance sports.

 Something common is to see the typical recommendation of 2 g / kg of body weight as the standard for any type of person, although, as we will see below, this is quite variable since, as we have just mentioned, the competitive period influences.

 An extreme case would be bodybuilding where diet is a primary part of the preparation and the changes and adjustments that are made in this sport go a little further as we will see later.

 As we well know, in addition to a positive energy intake, a correct and adapted training and sufficient rest, a positive nitrogen balance is needed to improve performance (12) since it is necessary for the regeneration of tissues and the maintenance or increase of lean mass.